turnkeylinux-apps/tkldev/docs/advanced/building-packages-from-source.md

 =============================

-TKLDev includes most of the components needed to build Debian packages from souce code OOTB.
+TKLDev includes most of the components needed to build Debian packages from source code OOTB.
 This can be useful if you want to test changes you've made to an existing package or create a new package - of your code or someone else's.